Kowalski-RND/uProse/README.md

 - Post Tags
 - Footer (copyright etc)

+μProse has an online editor that generates this configuration file for you.
+Just fill out the fields.

 ###Writing
-μProse comes with an editor which generates posts for you in JSON format.
+μProse has an online editor which generates posts for you in JSON format.
 Since no database is <br>
-used, μProse does not have any authentication.
-This means that to add new posts you must edit the <br>
+used, μProse **does not** have any authentication.
+This means that to add new posts you re-upload<br>the flat-files with the changes.
-entries.json file.

 The editor makes this easy.
-The editor will load your previous posts from the flatfile.
+The editor will load your previous posts from the existing flat-file.
 When it<br>
-is time to "save", the editor will append the new post into the existing flatfile.
+is time to "save", the editor will append the new post(s) into the existing flat-file.
 From here you<br>
-just have to copy/paste into or overwrite the existing posts.json file.

-Once updated, the loader will find the new post and display it on the page.
+a zip file is generated.
+Just download, unzip, and overwrite the existing directory on your host.

+That's it.
+All the work is handled for you.
+Except for the writing that is.

+Did we mention the editor uses **Markdown**?
+Yup it's included.
+No more messing around with HTML and<br>worrying if you left off tags.

 ###License
-μProse is licensed under the MIT license.
+μProse is licensed under the **MIT license**.
 Go ahead and break / improve it!

 ###Shout-outs
 μProse is built on a really awesome framework maintained by very cool people over at Google.